Tanmay-R-Choudhary/KSP-deltav-calc/README.md

 Kerbin is the only body for now and it has 2 more methods:
 1) to_orbit() : the delta-v to LKO
 2) to_keostatinoary_orbit : the delta-v to a keostationary orbit

-More bodies and features will be added.
+More bodies and features will be added in time.